pl-semiotics/rM-vnc-server/README.md

 The VNC server also supports injecting input from the VNC clients into the reMarkable's input devices, using [rM-input-devices](https://github.com/pl-semiotics/rM-input-devices).
-Cursor movements with no buttons held are proxied as wacom stylus proximity; left-clicks are proxied as the wacom stylus in contact with the display at full pressure (allowing drawing); and right-clicks are proxied as multitouch events.
-Keyboard keys left/up/page up are sent as a left key, which moves back a page in the current notebook;
-right/down/page down similarly are sent as a right key to move forward a page.
+Cursor movements with button 3 active are sent to the tablet as touch events.
+Cursor movements with button 1 active are sent as wacom stylus contacts at full pressure (allowing rudimentary drawing).
+Cursor movements with button 2 active are sent as wacom stylus movement-within-proximity-but-without-contact events.
+Keyboard keys left/up/page up are sent as a left key, which moves back a page in the current notebook; right/down/page down similarly are sent as a right key to move forward a page.
 Home and escape are sent as the home key, which generally returns to the home page of xochitl.

 ## Cursor location reporting